hannahchan/FeatureGates.NET/README.md

 ### Span Events

-> **Warning** - Span event attributes are currently unstable.

 When an uncaught exception occurs during a feature gate execution, a span event will be added to the span with the details of the exception.
-The span event will have the following details.
+The span event will have the below attributes which follow the [OpenTelemetry Trace Semantic Conventions for Exceptions](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/exceptions).

 | Name                   | Description                                                |
 | ---------------------- | ---------------------------------------------------------- |